 Stockholders and other interested parties may communicate directly with our independent directors by sending a written communication in an envelope addressed to: Board of Directors, c/o Corporate Secretary, Kosmos Energy Ltd., 8176 Park Lane, Suite 500, Dallas, Texas 75231.
-These communications will be promptly forwarded to the independent directors.
+These communications will be promptly forwarded by the Corporate Secretary to the independent directors.